QBladeOcean/QBladeOceanDocs/docs/source/src/user/simulation/multiturbine.rst

 	0.000                                    SHEAREXP           - the shear exponent if using a power law profile, if a windfield is used these values are used to calculate the mean wake convection velocities
 	0.010                                    ROUGHLENGTH        - the roughness length if using a log profile, if a windfield is used these values are used to calculate the mean wake convection velocities
-	0.00                                     DIRSHEAR           - a value for the directional shear in deg/m 78.00                                    REFHEIGHT          - the reference height, used to contruct the BL profile
+	0.00                                     DIRSHEAR           - a value for the directional shear in deg/m 78.00                                    REFHEIGHT          - the reference height, used to construct the BL profile

 	----------------------------------------Ocean Depth, Waves and Currents-------------------------------------------
 	the following parameters only need to be set if ISOFFSHORE = 1